os-climate/os_c_data_commons/os-c-data-commons-developer-guide.md

 ## Project templates

+We use two project templates as starting point for new repositories:

+- A project template for data pipelines, specific to OS-Climate Data Commons, can be found here: [Data Pipelines Template][16]
-The project template used as a starting point for new repositories can be found here: [project template][1].
-It ties together data scientist needs (e.g. data, notebooks, models) and DevOps engineers needs (e.g. manifests).
-Having structure in a project ensures all the pieces required for the ML and DevOps lifecycles are present and easily discoverable.
+- A project tempalte specifically for AI/ML pipelines can be found here: [Data Science Template][1].

+Together the use of these templates ties data scientist needs (e.g. notebooks, models) and data engineers needs (e.g. data and metadata pipelines).
+Having structure in a project ensures all the pieces required for the Data and MLOps lifecycles are present and easily discoverable.

 ## Tutorial Steps